Skip to main content

 • What is Vaginal bulge (Vaginal prolapse)?

-Vaginal prolapse, sometimes referred to as a vaginal bulge, happens when the pelvic floor muscles and ligaments become stretched and weakened, and can no longer support the uterus and vaginal walls.
-As a result, the uterus or vagina may slip downward or protrude outside the vaginal opening.
-Common risk factors include childbirth—especially long or difficult labor and delivering larger babies—which place extra stress on these supporting structures.
+Vaginal prolapse, sometimes called a vaginal bulge, occurs when the pelvic floor muscles and ligaments become weakened and can no longer fully support the uterus and vaginal walls.
+This can cause the uterus or vaginal tissue to slip downward or protrude through the vaginal opening.

 • What is Bladder Leakage (Urinary Incontinence)?

-Urinary incontinence is the loss of bladder control.
-It can range from mild leakage, such as a few drops of urine when coughing, sneezing, or laughing, to a strong, sudden urge to urinate that makes it difficult to reach the toilet in time.
-It is a common condition and can sometimes be embarrassing, but it is treatable.
+Urinary incontinence is the loss of bladder control, ranging from mild leakage—such as a few drops of urine when coughing, sneezing, or laughing—to a sudden, strong urge that makes it difficult to reach the toilet in time.

 • What is Rectal Prolapse?

-Rectal prolapse occurs when the rectum (the lower part of the large intestine) slips or drops down through the anus.
-In a complete rectal prolapse, the entire rectal wall protrudes through the anal opening.
-Without treatment, symptoms such as constipation, difficulty with bowel movements, and loss of bowel control can worsen.
-Surgery is required for long-term correction.
+Rectal prolapse occurs when the rectum—the lower part of the large intestine—slips or protrudes through the anus.
+In a complete prolapse, the entire rectal wall may extend outside the anal opening.

 • What is an Abdominal Hernia?